compose/transporter/README.md

     - using the homebrew package manager `brew install hg` [Homebrew Guide/Install](http://brew.sh/)
 - install the Mac OS X binary build from https://golang.org/dl/
 - follow instructions on http://golang.org/doc/install
-- VERY IMPORANT: Go has a required directory structure which the GOPATH needs to point to.
+- VERY IMPORTANT: Go has a required directory structure which the GOPATH needs to point to.
 Instructions can be found on http://golang.org/doc/code.html or by typing `go help gopath` in terminal.
 - setup the directory structure in $GOPATH
     - `cd $GOPATH; mkdir src pkg bin`
     - create the github.com path and compose `mkdir -p src/github.com/compose; cd src/github.com/compose`